current-intl/crnc/README.md

 }

 ```
-The **batchTransferWhilePaused** is in place to allow Current Media the ability to distribute tokens from the initial balance holding accounts to investors, bounty and referral participants while the contract is initially paused as a regulatory requirement.
+The **batchTransferWhilePaused** is in place to allow Current Media the ability to distribute tokens from the initial balance holding accounts to investors, bounty and referral participants while the contract is paused initially.
 Current is committed to ensuring the CRNC tokens are used, sold and transferred responsibly and within the legal and compliance boundaries of governing authorities.

 ## Testing